 Tiny Death Star has adorable pixel art graphics.
 There are several familiar characters as Bitizens and plenty of fun missions to complete.
 Managing a superstation was never this much fun!
 Unfortunately, the game has been removed from the Play Store, but you may find the apk if you search online.

 Another game with building mechanics similar to FS, Lil’ Kingdom gives dungeon crawling a whole new meaning.
 Like FS, you will dig underground, but instead of floors, you will be building dungeon dwellings to keep knights, goblins, even dragons!
 Build a dragon hatchery to produce baby fire-breathing creatures.
 These adorable baby dragons will roam around dungeon dwellings, creating a very cute and cheerful scene.
 There are other special creatures to fill dwellings, provided you build a matching dungeon for them.

 It’s a magical world, far away from the bleak dark setting and it’s extremely fun building your dream kingdom underground.
 There are several missions assigned by the princess and completing them will grant special items.
 Fill your collection with special items and you will unlock a special dwelling.
 Overall, Lil’ Kingdom is a fun title and while it may not be too similar to FS’s plot, concept or gameplay-wise, it does share some elements with it.

-Other Android games like Fallout Shelter are Star Trek Trexels, where you build the enterprise complete with different types of “See thru” floors and of course Tiny Tower.
+There are also a few good games like Fallout Shelter for iPhone and iPad users.
+These include iOS space games like Pixel Starships and Star Trek Trexels, where you build the enterprise complete with different types of “See thru” floors.